Experimental Therapeutics Fellowship

 - Interactions with faculty in the Department of Biostatistics and Computational Biology, all of whom have extensive experience and ongoing collaboration with the clinical investigators.

-- Strong research collaboration with the Departments of Pharmacology and Physiology, and of Neurobiology and Anatomy.
+- Strong research collaboration with the Departments of Pharmacology and Physiology, and of Neuroscience.

-- The resources of the Center for Human Experimental Therapeutics which oversees more than 30 multi-center clinical trials.
+- The resources of the Center for Health and Technology which oversees more than 30 multi-center clinical trials.

 The program is aimed at training clinical neuroscientists in: